 ECED is the foundation of holistic development.
 It includes current and future education, potentially developing talent and skills for all children (Yoshikawa & Kabay, 2015).
 Early intervention as part of ECED for ClwD is vital to minimise developmental delays because, "late identification and poor teaching in the early years will make the child's difficulties more severe" (UNESCO, 2001, p.
 42).
 Young children learn much from their peers, such as how to communicate, interact and problem-solve (The Royal Australasian College of Physicians Pediatric & Child Health Division, 2013).
 However, in Nepal, due to the interaction of several contextual and organisational factors, a majority of ClwD are not included in ECED services.
 This lack of ECED opportunities, for these already marginalised children, exacerbates ignorance, poverty, poor health, discrimination and eventually their exclusion from various aspects of community life.
-Despite realising the necessary policies, plans, programs and processes in Nepal.
+Despite realising the necessary of ECED services for ClwD, actions have not been taken through the necessary policies, plans, programs and processes in Nepal.
 In part, this is because both inclusive education and ECED programs are relatively new fields in the Nepalese education system.
 Unfortunately, as a developing country, many stakeholders lack the knowledge, skills, resources and preparedness to enact inclusive education.
 This research has sought to address these important issues.